AndrewGarver/worter/README.md

 # Wörter - german pl. n. - Words

-Wörter is a vocabulary training app, and an excuse to play with React.
+Wörter is just a simple vocabulary training app and an excuse to play a bit with Vue.js.